oknk/seaquence/press.md

 {%include presskit_dl.html %}

-## For immediate release: December 19, 2016
+## For immediate release: December 12, 2016

-Seaquence, a unique musical sequencer app is available on the iOS App Store this month.
+Seaquence, a unique musical sequencer app will be release on the iOS App Store this month.

 <img src="{{site.baseurl}}/images/Seaquence-iPad12.9_2x_3up_thumb.png" />